 Drivers should maintain safe driving patterns, such as keeping a safe distance, driving at the speed limit, and anticipating potential accidents.
 Adults in a vehicle should always wear a seatbelt and children should be in a car seat depending on their age.
 Furthermore, drivers should properly maintain cars with routine maintenance.

 It is vital that a driver never drinks or takes drugs (prescription or otherwise) before driving.
 A driver should avoid another driver who is driving erratically and appears intoxicated.
 He or she should pull over and alert authorities.

 No two car accidents are exactly alike, and injuries vary widely from crash to crash.
-There are, however, some injuries that we see more often in serious car accidents.
+There are, however, some injuries our San Jose car accident lawyers see more often in serious car accidents.
 Some of these include:

 Perhaps the most serious of injuries, trauma to the head and neck, requires extensive monitoring and quality medical care.
 These injuries may take weeks to months to heal, and victims may experience partial or total disability.
 Head and neck injuries may result in loss of sensory or motor function, paralysis, or other injuries that require lifelong assistance and accommodation.
 The loss in life quality can be devastating to both the victim and their loved ones.